 Kennington’s love of stitching and textiles, she says, is embedded in her DNA, learning her love of sewing at her mother’s knee.
-“I was very adept at working with my hands from an early age, but through my career I moved further and further away from such direct creativity,” she says.
+“I was very adept at working with my hands from an early age, but through my career I moved further and further away from such hands on creativity,” she says.
 “So it’s been an absolute joy for me to come full circle and be a maker once again.”

 Graduating from London’s prestigious Royal College of Art, she set up the independent label, Lumière, with fellow student Megumi Ohki.
 Becoming part of London’s early 80s cutting-edge ‘new wave’ Kennington and Ohki were soon developing innovative clothing design out of Europe, Japan, Hong Kong and India.
 The line sold internationally, to Bloomingdale’s, Saks and Bergdorf among many others, with its own concession at Harrods’ Way In, at the time London’s most directional fashion floor.

 But life evolves, and a desire to better understand the industry saw Kennington decide to hone her skills in the field of design consultancy, researching forward trends, and developing product and styling solutions for international companies within the clothing and textile worlds.
 This period was marked by further extensive travel, a key design influence throughout her career.

 The late 90s were marked by the rapidly evolving world of the internet and the exploration of what this extraordinary technology could mean for the fashion and textile industries.
 Kennington was asked to take a leap of faith, combining her skills in lateral thinking, trend development, fashion business needs, and product presentation.
-Thus the hugely successful fashion industry service WGSN.com, with a current net worth of over £26 million and long acknowledged as the global fashion industry’s secret online weapon, was born.
+Thus the hugely successful fashion industry service WGSN.com, long acknowledged as the global fashion industry’s secret online weapon, was born.
 As Creative & Editorial Director Kennington was instrumental in building the team, developing the service, meeting clients and giving numerous presentations globally (Brazil, Argentina and the US becoming firm favourites).